The dual complex of log Calabi-Yau pairs on Mori fibre spaces: Introduction

 In this paper, we answer positively the question for a special class of dlt logCY pairs $(Y, \Delta)$, endowed with a morphism $\pi\colon Y \to Z$ of relative Picard number one.
 This hypothesis is inspired by the following observation.
-If $(X, \Delta_X)$ is a logCY pair with maximal intersection, \emph{i.e.} the pair admits a 0-dimensional lc centre, then $X$ is rationally connected, see \cite[\S 18]{KollarXu2016}.
+If $(X, \Delta_X)$ is a logCY pair, then $K_X$ is not pseudo-effective.
 By \cite{BirkarCasciniHaconEtAl2010}, a $K_X$-MMP with scaling $f \colon X \dashrightarrow Y$ terminates with a Mori fibre space $\pi\colon Y \to Z$ and the pair $(Y, \Delta := f_*\Delta_X)$ is still logCY.
 It sounds sensible to the author to check first whether the dual complexes of these special pairs are finite quotient of spheres, under the dlt assumption.

 In this paper, we describe the dual complex of dlt logCY pairs $(Y, \Delta)$ on Mori fibre spaces $\pi: Y \to Z$, subject to the condition that either the Picard number of $Y$ or the dimension of $Z$ is smaller or equal to two, \textit{i.e.} $\rho(Y)\leq 2$ or $\dim Z \leq 2$.
-The main results are collected in the following statement. \begin{thm} Let $(Y, \Delta)$ be a dlt pair such that: \begin{enumerate} \item $Y$ is a $\Q$-factorial projective variety of dimension $n+1$; \item (Mori fibre space) $\pi\colon Y \to Z$ is a Mori fibre space of relative dimension $r$; \item (logCY) $K_Y+\Delta \sim_\Q 0$. \end{enumerate}
+The main results are collected in the following statement. \begin{thm} Let $(Y, \Delta)$ be a dlt pair such that: \begin{enumerate} \item $Y$ is a $\Q$-factorial projective variety of dimension $n+1$; \item (Mori fibre space) $\pi\colon Y \to Z$ is a Mori fibre space of relative dimension $r \coloneqq \dim Y - \dim Z$; \item (logCY) $K_Y+\Delta \sim_\Q 0$. \end{enumerate}